nateeo/voxspell-2.0/README.md

 The stats are intended for parents/teachers to review the words that the user has gotten wrong.
 A brief display of the words spelt during the current level will appear at the end.

-Full statistics of all
-sessions are available.
+Full statistics of all sessions are available.
 These are resettable.

+Statistics are stored separately with each spelling list.

 ##project structure